berloop/blender-web-viewer/README.md

    - Linux: `~/.config/blender/4.0/scripts/addons`
 3. Copy the entire `blender_web_preview` folder to the addons directory
 4. Start Blender and go to Edit > Preferences > Add-ons
-5. Search for "Web Preview" and enable the addon
+5. Search for "BlendXWeb" and enable the addon

 ## File Structure Setup